 Those most at risk include children, adult men and people that live with a dog.
 Children often don't realize that their behavior might be causing the dog to put up a defense.
 They also might not read the signs when a dog is already not friendly.
 Men on average have more instances of attacks than women do.
 For those who have a dog in their home it is important to be cautious of finding a dog with the right temperament and also being proactive about training it so that it is able to interact with other people.
 A dog might feel threatened or it may just be more aggressive and this can factor into how serious an attack is.
 In serious cases an attack can lead to a fatality, and there were 31 fatal attacks in the country in 2011.
 Fortunately, many of the attack victims survive the incident, but even then they can be left with hospital bills, medical expenses and different effects from the injuries.

 Not only are dog bites common, but the results of them can be widespread.
 Victims deal with the physical and financial toll.
 In 2008 the average hospital stay for a dog bite cost $18,200 which is about half of what the cost of other hospital visits for injuries were.
 Some individuals miss work or are unable to return on a permanent basis, causing them to lose their source of income.
 If another person was at fault, such as a dog owner that did not have the dog on a leash or was not keeping a close eye on the dog, then it should be their responsibility.
 My firm, David A. Zipfel & Associates, LLC, works hard to get our clients full compensation and to prevent them from taking a settlement from an insurance company that doesn't meet what they deserve.
-Call now to speak with an East Hartford personal injury attorney about your situation.
+Call now to speak with a Hartford personal injury attorney about your situation.